lucasnbsb/AwsCertNotes/Route53.md

 - Client choses which one of the up to 8
 - the Health checked alternative to simple routing policies

-### 3rd party domains in R53

-- Create a hosted zone in the R53
-- update the NS records on the 3rd party to point to R53
+### Traffic Flow

+- Visual editor for your rules
+- you can combine different routing policies
+- one policy can send you to another